Large quantity generator (LQG) biennial report requirements: Kansas Administrative Regulations (KAR) 28-31-262(a)

 Kansas Department of Health and Environment (KDHE) Division of Environment Bureau of Waste Management Hazardous Waste Program

 See national section for basic information and federal regulations.

 • Rules.
 Kansas incorporates by reference the federal biennial report requirements for hazardous waste large quantity generators (LQGs) and treatment, storage, and disposal facilities (TSDFs).
 In addition, each generator in Kansas, with the exception of conditionally exempt small quantity generators (CESQGs) must submit an annual report and monitoring fee.
 TSDFs must also submit a monitoring fee.
 See the state section TSDF PERMITS for information on the TSDF fee.

 • Administration and enforcement.
-KDHE's Bureau of Waste Management administers and enforces the state's biennial reporting requirements in Kansas.
+The Kansas Department of Health and Environment's (KDHE) Bureau of Waste Management administers and enforces the state’s biennial and annual reporting requirements in Kansas.

 KAR 28-31-262(a), KAR 28-31-264(a), and KAR 28-31-265(a)